upt75/alexlalljee/README.md

 My extensive background in the travel sector has given me a deep understanding of the industry’s dynamics, while my training in data analytics allows me to extract valuable insights from complex data sets.
 As a strategic thinker and practical implementer, I have a proven track record in the school travel market and tourism industry.
 I am self-motivated, pragmatic, and resilient, with an entrepreneurial spirit and a growth mindset.
 I am comfortable in both field and office environments and have a history of developing strong working relationships.

 In the past year, I have focused on developing my technical skills, completing a Data Science Bootcamp at La Wagon and a course in Power BI at datacamp.com.
-I am proficient in Python, SQL, Numpy, Pandas, and Jupyter notebooks.
-I have also gained practical experience as an In-Ground Data Analyst at Stats Perform, where I was responsible for data collection and analytics.
+I have then gone on to become a Microsoft Certified: Power BI Data Analyst Assocaite.
+I am also proficient in Python, SQL, Numpy, Pandas, and Jupyter notebooks.
+I have ained practical experience w an In-Ground Data Analyst at Stats Perform, where I was responsible for data collection and analytics.

 I am now seeking opportunities as a freelance consultant, where I can apply my data analytics skills to help businesses make data-driven decisions.
 While I am particularly interested in roles within the travel sector, I am open to opportunities in other industries as well.